y0844561-cmd/awesome-landing-pages/readme.md

 **Download from browsable page**: https://awesome-landingpages.vercel.app/

-#### Updated weekly
+#### Updated Regularly
-New templates will be uploaded every Friday.
+New templates will be uploaded every month.
 Feel free to star this repository ðŸŒŸ.

 **Have a generic template in mind?**
 - Create a new [template issue](https://github.com/PaulleDemon/landing-pages/issues/new/choose), once your template request have enough thumbs up, we'll make one.